TKomericki/Rhetos-wiki/Previous-releases.md

 # Previous major releases

 This article shows a *high-level* overview of past major releases.
-For _detailed_ info on previous releases, see the [Release notes](https://github.com/Rhetos/Rhetos/blob/master/ChangeLog.md).
+For *detailed_info* on previous releases, see the [Release notes](https://github.com/Rhetos/Rhetos/blob/master/ChangeLog.md).

-## Rhetos 5: Migration to .NET 5
+## Rhetos 5: Migration to .NET 5/6

+* Migrated from .NET Framework 4.7.2:
+  * Rhetos 5.0 supports .NET 5 applications.
-* Migrated from .NET Framework to .NET 5.
-Rhetos 5.1 also supports .NET 6.
+  * Rhetos 5.1 supports .NET 5 and .NET 6.
 * Rhetos framework can be used in any type of C# application, from simple libraries to ASP.NET Core web applications.
 * Rhetos applications can run on Windows, Linux and macOS.